Skip to main content

 The experience of your body changing during the perimenopausal transition can be profoundly disorienting.
 You may notice a persistent accumulation of weight, particularly around your midsection, that seems resistant to your usual strategies of diet and exercise.
 This is a valid and widely shared experience, rooted in a complex recalibration of your body’s internal communication systems.

-The shift in is a direct physiological consequence of declining ovarian hormone production, specifically the hormone estradiol.
+The shift in body composition is a direct physiological consequence of declining ovarian hormone production, specifically the hormone estradiol.
 Understanding this process from a biological standpoint is the first step toward reclaiming a sense of control and vitality.

 The Central Role of Estradiol in Metabolic Health